sadsfae/ansible-elk/README.md

 **Requirements**
    - RHEL7 or CentOS7+ server/client with no modifications
+   - ELK/EFK server with at least 8G of memory (you can try with less but 5.x series is quite demanding - try 2.4 series if you have scarce resources).
      - Fedora 23 or higher needs to have ```yum python2 python2-dnf libselinux-python``` packages.
        * You can run this against Fedora clients prior to running Ansible ELK:
        - ```ansible fedora-client-01 -u root -m shell -i hosts -a "dnf install yum python2 libsemanage-python python2-dnf -y"```
    - Deployment tested on Ansible 1.9.4 and 2.0.2

 **Notes**
-   - Current ELK version is 5.2.1 but you can checkout the 2.4 branch if you want that series
+   - Current ELK version is 5.5.x but you can checkout the 2.4 branch if you want that series
    - Sets the nginx htpasswd to admin/admin initially
    - nginx ports default to 80/8080 for Kibana and SSL cert retrieval (configurable)
    - Uses OpenJDK for Java